mstensho/unprintable-areas/README.md

 ![image](https://github.com/user-attachments/assets/667b10fa-521f-4dbb-ac9c-4f424a197e05)

 One concern is printers with large unprintable areas along one edge, and more "reasonable" values along the other three edges.
-It may be necessary to non-normatively tell authors about this.
+It may be necessary to warn authors about this in the spec.
 Maybe they want to use some sort of `min(env(safe-printable-inset), 42px)`, to prevent too large margins.
 At the same time, with printers that actually reach such a limit, content may end up missing or clipped.